lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

     // More code here...
 ```

 The next step is to create another set of vertex and fragment shaders for the skybox.
-But, why not reuse the scene shaders that we already have.
-The answer is that, actually, the shaders that we will need a simplified version of those shaders, we will not be applying lights to the light box (or to be more precise, we don’t need point, spot or directional lights).
+But, why not reuse the scene shaders that we already have?
+The answer is that, actually, the shaders that we will need are a simplified version of those shaders, we will not be applying lights to the sky box (or to be more precise, we won’t need point, spot or directional lights).
 Below you can see the skybox vertex shader.

 ```glsl
 #version 330